-One vegetation type occurs across the proposed Project area being, Eastern Free State Sandy Grassland (Gm4) (Figure 6-12).
-This vegetation type was previously listed as Near Threatened by the National Threatened Ecosystems Map as can be seen in Figure 6-13, however has since been reclassified to Least Concern by South Africa's Red list of Terrestrial Ecosystems (2021).
+The Project area is situated within the Eastern Free State Sandy Grassland (Gm4) vegetation type (Figure 6-14).
+This vegetation type was previously listed as Near Threatened (Figure 6-15), however has since been reclassified to Least Concern (Red List of Ecosystems, 2022).

-6.2.3.1 Flora Features of Conservation Concern
+Flora Features of Conservation Concern

 The majority of the Project area is considered to be of 'Medium sensitivity' in terms of the Plant Species Theme of the National Screening Tool, on account of the potential presence of at least two Vulnerable flora species namely the sensitive species 1252 and 998.
 An additional 10 species have been identified from desktop assessment.
-These include:

-- Sensitive Species 1248 (Endangered);

-- Sensitive Species 851 (Vulnerable);

-- Prunus Africana (Vulnerable);

-- Zaluzianskya distans (Vulnerable);

-- Anemone fanninii (Near Threatened);

-- Eucomis bicolor (Near Threatened);

-- Polygala praticola (Near Threatened);

-- Merwilla plumbea (Near Threatened);

-- Ocotea bullata (Endangered) and

-- Lotononis amajubica (Rare).
+These include Sensitive Species 1248 (Endangered); Sensitive Species 851 (Vulnerable); Prunus Africana (Vulnerable); Zaluzianskya distans (Vulnerable); Anemone fanninii (Near Threatened); Eucomis bicolor (Near Threatened); Polygala praticola (Near Threatened); Merwilla plumbea (Near Threatened); Ocotea bullata (Endangered) and Lotononis amajubica (Rare).